 The recruitment process

-Volunteers must be able to commit themselves to an attachment of between 6 to 8 weeks (an exception can be made for practising teachers who are fitting their volunteering into their summer vacation), and will need to be able to meet all their expenses.
-The school will provide accommodation (either at the school, or with a host family) and all meals.
+Volunteer teachers must be able to commit themselves to an attachment of 8 weeks (an exception can be made for practising teachers who are fitting their volunteering into their summer vacation).
+Medical volunteers are accepted for a minimum period of three weeks.
+All volunteers need to be able to meet all their expenses.
+The school or clinic will provide accommodation and all meals.

 The cost of the programme includes:

 - a fee payable to HELP to cover your placement, pre-departure briefing materials and advice, as well as the services of a local HELP representative and our administration expenses.
 Receipt of this fee secures your placement.

 - a monthly payment to your host family for board and accommodation

 - a donation to further HELP‘s work in supporting schools and children.
 The amount you pay depends on your status (see the table below).